akshatp15/fullstack-projects/README.md

   - This project is a full stack NBA stats webpage that shows career stats for all active players.
   - Tech Stack
     - Frontend: React.js and Tailwind CSS
-    - Backend: FastAPI and NBA api
+    - Backend: FastAPI and nba_api
   - The instructions on how to run the project are in the README file located inside the stat_sheet directory
   - stat_sheet repository: [stat_sheet](https://github.com/akshatp15/fullstack-projects/tree/main/stat_sheet)